AadityaGole/VRassignment/edge detection/readme.md

 4. The total number of detected coins will be printed in the terminal.

 ## Usage
-After running the code, a window will open for confirmation.
+add the image in the same root folder as the notebook and then replace coin.jpg with the name of your pic After running the code, a window will open for confirmation.
 Press Enter to continue with the code.